L9 – Application to Collect Rent a Tenant Owes

 Part 2: Total Amount the Tenant Owes

-It may be helpful to fill out this section last since you will need the total from Part 6.
+It may be helpful to fill out the section last since you will need the total from part 6.

 Instructions for the Tenant